peterjmarko/llm-narrative-framework/docs/article_main_text.template.md

 ### Author Contributions

-Peter J. Marko was responsible for the conceptualization, methodology, software, formal analysis, investigation, and writing the original draft of the article.
-Kenneth McRitchie was responsible for supervision, assisted with the conceptualization, and reviewed and edited the article.
+Peter J. Marko was responsible for the conceptualization, investigation, methodology, software development, formal analysis, documentation, and the original draft of the article.
+Kenneth McRitchie proposed the idea, assisted with the conceptualization, and reviewed and edited the article.

 **ORCID iDs**